28/02/15

 Lots of memories on arrival.
 Boys and Chris had a quick swim in the pool(new since we were last here).
 Then off for a much anticipated dinner.

-Dinner was an education for all - we discovered that we have a lot of work ahead to educate the boys in the art of dining – not really been a priority:
+Dinner was an education for all - we discovered that we have a lot of work ahead to educate the boys in the

 All the cutlery which actually had to be used (no fingers - Jarvis struggled).